 Residents, neighborhood groups, community-based organizations, or neighborhood business district organizations of Salt Lake City are able to participate in the CIP process by submitting constituent request applications.
 See the latest information in the “Constituent Request Applications” section below.

 Constituent Request Applications

 If you are a resident, neighborhood group, community-based organization, or neighborhood business district organization of Salt Lake City and are interested in applying you must complete the ZoomGrants application.
-The FY25 application link is now available at the top of the CIP Webpage.

 Salt Lake City welcomes and values community input for potential capital improvements throughout the city.
 Once submitted, constituent request applications are forwarded to the appropriate city division to evaluate for specific criteria and the alignment with the Division or City’s master plans, Impact Fee Facilities Plan, or Capital Facilities Plan.
 During this process, Division staff will continue to collaborate with the applicants concerning the project scope and estimates.
 After confirming the necessary criteria are met, the City Division will submit the application for funding recommendation.
 If a Division finds that the request application does not meet these criteria and/or does not align with the City’s current priorities, they will not submit the application for funding recommendation.
 Please note: The constituent request application deadline is not the final application submission deadline.
 Internal divisions are responsible for submitting all final applications for funding recommendations in late December.